paulocarmino/docker-rails-heroku/README.md

 # Rails on Docker with Heroku

-Skeleton a development environment with Rails, PostgreSQL and Heroku CLI running on Docker.
+Skeleton a development environment with Rails, PostgreSQL and Heroku CLI ning on Docker.

 #### 1. Configure git credential variables.
 Edit ```app/Dockerfile```
 ```yaml
 [...]